24 January 2024

-All members of the College Community having a right to live, study and work in an environment where they feel safe, supported and respected;
+Our commitment is to provide our residents with a safe, respectful and inclusive community.
+All members of the College community have a right to live, study and work in an environment where they feel safe, supported and respected.

 We cultivate respectful relationships from the start — in our initial interviews with prospective students and the first time residents meet as a group during Orientation Week.
 We focus on providing an informative and nurturing Orientation Week experience for new students that encourages them to build healthy relationships.

 College student leaders provide support and guidance through Orientation Week and subsequent university milestones.
 Our staff mentor student leaders to be positive role models and to identify and call out unacceptable behaviour.
 Among all our residents we foster a culture of care for each other’s physical and mental wellbeing.

 Through ongoing educational programs, we promote a culture of inclusivity and equality that supports all students to understand the link between equality and respectful relationships.
 We regularly host guest speakers who are experts in areas such as consent, positive relationships, and respect for sexual diversity and identity.